karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ### Trend estimation

-In this example the trend of the changes in equivalent water depth will be done using the annual average GRACE data.
+In this example the trend of the changes in equivalent water thickness will be done using the annual average GRACE data.
 The process for this is <span class='process'>trendtsancillary</span>.
 At time of writing, it can use two different linear methods for estimating the trend Ordinarly Least Sqaure (OLS) and Theil-Sen (TS).
 For determining the significance of the change in the linear trend the process uses the Mann-Kendall (MK) test.
 The script is set up so that you just state 'ols' or 'mk', and then the additional analysis follow along.
-With 'ols' given you also get the rrandom mean square error ('rmse') and the correlations coefficient ('rw'), and with 'mk' you get the Theil-Sen regression (median and at 95 % confidence limits for upper and lower change).
-The script can also calcualte the long term average and standard devations.
+With 'ols' given you also get the random mean square error ('rmse') and the correlations coefficient ('r2'), and with 'mk' you get the Theil-Sen regression (median and at 95 % confidence limits for upper and lower change).
+The script can also calculate the long term average and standard devations.
 The xml parameters below generate all the output options presently available:

 ```
 <?xml version='1.0' encoding='utf-8'?>